Chefs Notes

 Marinade/Marinate

 A marinade is a strongly flavoured liquid used to tenderize and flavour meat, fish, and poultry.
-A marinade differs from brine in that it generally contains an acid such as vinegar, oil, and spices a brine is a saltwater solution.
+A marinade differs from brine in that it generally contains an acid such as vinegar, oil, and spices, while a brine is a saltwater solution.

 Mother Sauces

 In French cooking, there are five base sauces known as the mother sauces.
 Other ingredients are added to these base sauces to create an unlimited array of secondary sauces.
-The mother sauces are Hollandaise, Tomato, Espagnole, Veloute, Bechamel.
+The mother sauces are Hollandaise, Tomato, Espagnole, Veloute, and Bechamel.
+For a deeper look at building sauces, see my sauce making guide.

 Mince